sc420/pygame-rl/README.md

 ### Changing the Map

-Map data is embedded in the map file `data/map/soccer.tmx`.
+The map data is embedded in the map file `data/map/soccer.tmx`.
 Config file path is associated with layers regarding the name to positions mapping.
 See `renderer/pygame_util.py` for more information.

 To modify the map, for example.